Baby-Kwaku/alx-system_engineering-devops/0x00-shell_basics/README.md

 12. list all files including those with periods
 13. print a type of file in the /tmp/
 14. create link to a file
+15. copy html files to destination with exceptions